gbv/beaconspec/appendices.md

+# Glossary

+Beacon
+  : is a data interchange format as specified in this document.
+Beacon file
+  : is a link dump serialized as Beacon text file or as Beacon XML file.
+Beacon text file
+  : is a Beacon file in text format as specified in this document.
+Beacon XML file
+  : is a Beacon file in XML format as specified in this document. link dump
+  : is a set of links and meta fields with common relation type for all links. target database
+  : is the set (or superset) of all target URIs in a link dump.

-# Interpreting BEACON links
+# Interpreting Beacon links

-The interpretation of links in a BEACON dump is not restricted to a specific format.
+The interpretation of links in a link dump is not restricted to a specific format.
 The most common use cases are RDF triples and links in HTML.

 ## RDF triples

-If link type is an URI, each link in a BEACON dump can be mapped to an RDF triple with:
+If link type is an URI, each link in a link dump can be mapped to an RDF triple with:

 * link source as RDF subject,